-- You should have at least a 3.3 overall GPA and a 3.5 GPA in women and gender studies.
+- You should be a WGST major with at least a 3.3 overall GPA and a 3.5 GPA in women and gender studies.
 If you have a GPA under 3.3, contact the WGST Honors Council representative.

 Research and write a (30-60 page) thesis over two semesters under the direction of your advisor.